-While this lack of parking in Venice has existed for a very long time, the City has failed to comply with State regulations to provide preferential parking within the coastal zone.
-This condition and a proposed solution is described on page <page link> of this document.
+While this lack of parking in Venice has existed for a very long time, the City has failed to comply with State regulations that are required to provide preferential parking within the coastal zone.
+This condition and a proposed solution is described in this document.
 But in short, Venice needs to provide a lot more public parking before the demands for parking start to taper off as alternate solutions come online and the parking structures can then be repurposed into office buildings and possibly residential apartments.